 (iii) Safety guidelines for equipment.

-(i) Ensure that all equipment used in the provision of services is in proper working order and is properly calibrated.
+(j) Ensuring that all equipment used in the provision of services or conduct of research is in proper working order and is properly calibrated.

-(j) Not guarantee the results of any speech or hearing consultative or therapeutic procedure.
+(k) Not guaranteeing the results of any speech or hearing consultative or therapeutic procedure.

 (i) A guarantee of any sort, express or implied, oral or written, is contrary to professional ethics.